mutablelogic/go-media/README.md

 ### Retrieving Metadata and Artwork from a media file

 Here is an example of opening a media file and retrieving metadata and artwork.
+You have to read the artwork separately from the metadata.

 ```go
 package main